U.S. tariffs: A rollercoaster ride for global trade

 Current state of tariffs

 On May 28th, 2025, a court ruled that all tariffs issued under the International Emergency Economic Powers Act (IEEPA) are not legal and have been struck down.
 This applies to the “Liberation Day” tariffs and those on China, Canada, and Mexico before Liberation Day.
-However, this decision was swiftly appealed and reinstated on May 29th, amidst ongoing legal battles.
+However, this decision was swiftly appealed and tariffs were reinstated on May 29th despite ongoing legal battles.

 Tariffs unaffected by court proceedings include a 25% tariff on automobile imports (10% on imports from the UK) and a 25% tariff on steel and aluminum imports, with no additional tariffs from the UK.